lazarus4/Beforth/architecture/VM.md

 The VM has the following system features:
 - 32-bit or 16-bit cell size.
-- 16-bit code cells.
-Used for accessing flash memory.
+- 16-bit address units.
-- Cell-size data cells.
-Used for accessing SRAM.
-- Both use byte address units whether or not octets are supported.
-- Endian-agnostic: Byte order determined by the host.
+- Data memory is even-address aligned if 32-bit system.
+- Little endian.

 ## VM memory model
 The VM is written in JavaScript using typed arrays.
 The main part of the VM is a large switch statement that's portable to C.